luizbgomide/EclipsePhase2e-ptbr/src/16/13-apps-and-alis.md

 **Crypto:** This app generates key pairs, encrypts messages using public keys, and decrypts with secret keys ([Encryption](../13/05-authentication-and-encryption.md#encryption)).

 **Exploit:** A hacker library/tool for taking advantage of known software vulnerabilities.
-Required for hacking.
+Essential for hacking.

 **Firewall:** This app protects a device from hostile intrusion.
 Every device comes with one by default.